glennmusa/tf-keyvault-access-policy/README.md

     az ad sp create-for-rbac
     ```

-    **We'll need `appId`, `password`, and `tenant`.** from the command result.
-The Service Principal's client secret will only appear this one time.
+    **We'll need the values of `appId`, `password`, and `tenant`** from the command result.
+The Service Principal's __client secret will only appear this one time__.

     Capture these values before clearing the terminal.
+The result should look like:

+    ```json
+    {
+      "appId": "a GUID",
+      "displayName": "azure-cli-the-date",
+      "name": "a GUID",
+      "password": "a string",
+      "tenant": "your tenant ID"
+    }
+    ```

 1. **Set environment variables for Terraform azurerm**

     The azurerm provider for Terraform can inspect environment variables in order to deploy with a Service Principal.